-While you complete your apprenticeship training at FTI, you may be eligible for funding and supports through the federal and provincial governments.
+While you complete your apprenticeship training at FTI, you may be eligible for funding and supports through the federal and provincial government programs.

 This completion bonus is a taxable cash grant of $2,000.
 The grant is available to registered apprentices after they successfully complete their apprenticeship training and obtain their Certificate of Apprenticeship and, where available, their C of Q in any Ontario non-Red Seal trade, on or after April 1, 2009.

-Apprentices when in school (and potentially when working on the job) may be eligible to receive funds from RESP programs they are a part of.
+Apprentices when in school (and potentially when working on the job) may be eligible to receive funds from RESP programs.
 Apprentices should check with their RESP administrator to inquire about accessing funds from their account.

 This is provided by the Province of Ontario and is a targeted benefit for apprentices attending in-school apprenticeship training.
 The benefit is variable depending on the specifics of each apprentice.
 Allowances may include travel, living away from home, daycare, etc.

-As per the collective agreements apprentices have $1.00/hr. worked deducted from their after tax pay and held for them in trust.
+For union affiliated apprentices their collective agreement requires apprentices to contribute $1.00/hr. for every worked hour from their after tax pay.
+This is deducted from their pay and submitted by their employer which is held in trust.
 Apprentices collect these funds when attending apprenticeship schooling.
 The program ends when the apprentice graduates from advanced level school.

 For more information regarding grants please click here.